 - The dough will be quite sticky but you want to avoid adding in too much extra flour as this will alter the texture of the buns.
 Gently shape the dough using floured hands on a floured surface and sprinkle the dough with a little extra flour when handling it gets a bit too sticky.

 - The dough needs to rise in a warm, dry spot in order to rise correctly.
-During the warmer months here in Brisbane, I usually just put my bowl outside under the verandah in the shade as the air temp is warm enough (or just on the counter if my air con is not on).
-In winter when this isn’t an option I like to preheat the oven to 100°C and then when ready for the rise turn it off and sit the bowl on the bottom shelf with the door open.
+During the warmer months here in Brisbane, I usually just put my bowl outside under the veranda in the shade as the air temp is warm enough (or just on the counter if my air con is not on).
+In winter when this isn’t an option I like to preheat the oven to 100°C (200°F) and then when ready for the rise turn it off and sit the bowl on the bottom shelf with the door open.

 - You know the buns are done when you tap the top of them and they sound hollow.
 This trick works for all bread recipes.